queue-miscreant/neovimpv/README.md

 Copy the video URL into the buffer the split was originally opened from and open the video using `MpvOpen`.

 ### `<s-enter>`, `v`

 Same as `<enter>`, but calls `:MpvOpen` with `--video=auto` instead, which opens the result with video rather than audio only.

+### `i`

+Download the thumbnail of the video and display it with the default system viewer

 ### {yank-motion}